claudijo/di-modular/README.md

 ```

 ### diModular.factory(dependency, factory)
 Registers factory as named dependency.
+Factories can lists registered
+dependencies in their argument list, which will be injected when the factory
+is called.

 ```js
 diModular.factory('$someDependency', function($otherDependency) {